10 ways to improve your garden

 Foxes lay a trail across a garden from which they rarely deviate so if you have them, include their route and save the misery of mashed up plants.
 The loathsome grey squirrel has to be endured, as do parakeets here in London, but I suppose all life is better than no life.

-There is more to life than cheap concrete paving and sometimes one can alter the quality of a small space immeasurably with a good floor.
+There is more to life than cheap concrete paving and sometimes one can alter the quality of a small garden immeasurably with a good floor.
 I very much like decking, even though it’s a faux pas to say so.
 I do, however, like reclaimed timber best as it has an integrity to it, whereas new hardwood evokes guilt however prominently the FSC label is displayed.

 Lately there is a revival of interest in encaustic tiles and patterned concrete tiles [try Emery & Cie].
 Most Victorian houses used to have gaily tiled front paths in complex patterns.
 I almost went for grey and black encaustic tiles in my own garden, but then opted for tiny brick pavers from Belgium [try Wienerberger].